-There were racks and racks of costumes for people of all ages.
+There were racks and racks of Goodwill costumes for people of all ages.
 Oh, and pets!

-The extra cool thing about shopping for costumes at Goodwill is that the possibilities are endless.
+The extra cool thing about shopping for Goodwill Halloween costumes is that the possibilities are endless.
 You can mix and match pieces of other costumes to create something new.

 And they were creating these costumes out of “real” clothing, not just costume pieces.
 I think that’s my favorite part of a Goodwill costume: it doesn’t have to be flimsy.